evankiely/FIJIMacros/README.md

 # FIJIMacros
 Macros for FIJI in the FIJI Macro Language

 This is an assortment of macros I have written to help automate processing of 5 dimensional (i.e. XYZ, time, & color) image data sets generated on various microscopes.
 They are typically limited to a small set of functions, defined more clearly in the code itself.
+As these are written for my lab originally, an acknowledgement and citation would be appreciated if used in the course of research culminating in a publication.

 The macros on tap today are:
  - AutomatR v0.2: An attempt at a wizard for the particular kind of processing my lab encounters daily.